Import libraries

 # string substitutions: all of these return 'raining cats and dogs'

-'raining %s and %s' % ('cats','dogs') # old way
+'raining %s and %s' % ('cats', 'dogs') # old way

-'raining {} and {}'.format('cats','dogs') # new way
+'raining {} and {}'.format('cats', 'dogs') # new way

-'raining {arg1} and {arg2}'.format(arg1='cats',arg2='dogs') # named arguments
+'raining {arg1} and {arg2}'.format(arg1='cats', arg2='dogs') # named arguments

-# string formatting
+# String formatting

-Strings 2/2
+Strings encoding

-Normal strings allow for escaped characters
+Normal strings allow for escaped characters.
+The default strings use unicode string (u string)

-print('first line\nsecond line')
+print('first line\nsecond line') # or

 first line